CHOcho-quan/BasicControlAlgorithms/README.md

   This implementation of fuzzy logic controller is only 1-D and contains fuzzy logci function only the traingular function.
 It's easy to understand the insight.
   My personal blog about [Fuzzy Logic Controller](http://blog.sina.com.cn/s/blog_18411b89a0102yl16.html)

+- Sampling Methods : Implemented sampling methods including Metropolis-Hasting Algorithm, Gibbs Sampling and so on.

 - To be continue

 ![ControlTheory](./control.jpg)